m3db/m3/docs/architecture/engine.md

 The in-memory portion of M3DB is implemented via a hierarchy of objects:

-1. A "database" of which there is only one per M3DB process.
+1. A `database` of which there is only one per M3DB process.

-2. A database "owns" numerous namespaces, and each namespace has a unique name as well as distinct configuration with regards to data retention and blocksize (which we will discuss in more detail later).
-"Namespaces" are similar to tables in other databases.
+2. A `database` "owns" numerous namespaces, and each namespace has a unique name as well as distinct configuration with regards to data retention and blocksize (which we will discuss in more detail later). `Namespaces` are similar to tables in other databases.

-3. ["Shards"](sharding.md) which are owned by namespaces.
-Shards are effectively the same as "virtual shards" in Cassandra in that they provide arbitrary distribution of time series data via a simple hash of the series ID.
+3. [`Shards`](sharding.md) which are owned by `namespaces`. `Shards` are effectively the same as "virtual shards" in Cassandra in that they provide arbitrary distribution of time series data via a simple hash of the series ID.

-4. "Series" which are owned by shards.
-A series is generally what comes to mind when you think of "time series" data.
+4. `Series` which are owned by `shards`.
+A `series` is generally what comes to mind when you think of "time series" data.
 Ex.
 The CPU level for a single host in a datacenter over a period of time could be represented as a series with id "<HOST_IDENTIFIER>.system.cpu.utilization" and a vector of tuples in the form of (TIMESTAMP, CPU_LEVEL).
 In other words, if you were rendering a graph a series would represent a single line on that graph.
 Note that the previous example is only a logical illustration and does not represent the way that M3DB actually stores data.

-5. "Blocks" belong to a series and are central to M3DB's design.
-In order to understand blocks, we must first understand that one of M3DB's biggest strengths as a time series database (as opposed to using a more general-purpose horizontally scalable, distributed database like Cassandra) is its ability to compress time series data resulting in huge memory and disk savings.
-This high compression ratio is implemented via the M3TSZ algorithm, a variant of the streaming time series compression algorithm described in [Facebook's Gorilla paper](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf) with a few small differences.
-A "block" then is simply a sealed (no longer writable) stream of compressed time series data.
-The compression ratio will vary depending on the workload and configuration, but with careful tuning its possible to encode data with an average of 1.4 bytes per datapoint.
+5. `Blocks` belong to a series and are central to M3DB's design.
+A `block` is simply a smaller wrapper object around a sealed (no longer writable) stream of compressed time series data.
 The compression comes with a few caveats though, namely that you cannot read individual datapoints in a compressed block.
 In other words, in order to read a single datapoint you must decompress the entire block up to the datapoint that you're trying to read.

-If M3DB kept everything in memory (and in fact, early versions of it did), than you could conceptually think of it as having a single top-level database which contained an internal map of <NAMEPSACE_ID>:<NAMESPACE_OBJECT> and each namespace would have an internal map of <SHARD_NUMBER>:<SHARD_OBJECT> and each shard would have an internal map of
+If M3DB kept everything in memory (and in fact, early versions of it did), than you could conceptually think of it as being a composed from a hierarchy of maps:

-<SERIES_ID (in reality we use a hash)>:<SERIES_OBJECT> and each series would have an internal map of <BLOCK_START_TIME:BLOCK_OBJECT> where a block object is a thin wrapper around a compressed block of M3TSZ encoded data.
+database_obect      => map<namepace_name, namespace_object>
+namespace_object    => map<shard_id, shard_object>
+shard_object        => map<series_id, series_object>
+series_object       => map<block_start_time, block_object>

 ### Persistent storage